Frequently asked questions about starting and running an LLC, or limited liability company.

-Your LLC's name must be distinguishable from the names of other business entities already on file with the Utah Division of Corporations.
+Your LLC's name must be distinguishable from the names of other business entities already on file with the Utah Department of Commerce, Division of Corporations and Commercial Code.
 Names may be checked for availability at the Utah business name database.

 Every Utah LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC's behalf if it is sued.
 The registered agent may be an Utah resident or a business entity authorized to do business in Utah.
 The registered agent must have a physical street address in Utah.

-All Utah LLCs and foreign LLCs authorized to do business in the state must file an Annual Renewal with the Utah Division of Corporations and pay a $15 fee.
+All Utah LLCs and foreign LLCs authorized to do business in the state must file an Annual Renewal (the equivalent of an annual report) with the Utah Division of Corporations and pay a $20 fee.
 The renewal is due one year from the date of your LLC's initial registration and due annually thereafter.
 A renewal notice is sent by the Division of Corporations to your LLC's registered agent 60 days before the LLC's anniversary date.
-The renewal notice has information printed on a postcard which will allow you to renew online.
-Alternatively, you may file an Annual Report/Renewal Form by mail.
+You can file the report online or access a blank renewal form from the Division of Corporations website.